PIC-Lab/PIC-Lab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 The PIC-Lab is led by Dr. Qiuhua Huang, who is an Associate Professor in the Electrical Engineering Department at Colorado School of Mines.
-The websie is under contruction.
 Please visit his [homepage at Mines](https://electrical.mines.edu/project/huang-qiuhua/)